adi14041999/my_wiki/docs/AI/deep_learning_for_computer_vision/neural_networks_learning_and_evaluation.md

 x += - learning_rate * m / (np.sqrt(v) + eps)
 ```

-Notice that the update looks exactly like RMSProp update, except the "smooth" version of the gradient `m` is used instead of the raw gradient vector `dx`.
-The paper recommends to set `beta1=0.9`, `beta2=0.999`, and `eps=1e-8`.
+Notice that the update looks exactly like RMSProp update, except the "smooth" version of the gradient $m$ is used instead of the raw gradient vector $dx$.
+The paper recommends to set $beta1=0.9$, $beta2=0.999$, and $eps=1e-8$.
 In practice Adam is currently recommended as the default algorithm to use, and often works slightly better than RMSProp.
 However, it is often also worth trying SGD+Nesterov Momentum as an alternative.
 The full Adam update also includes a bias correction mechanism, which we recommend you to read about in the paper if you are interested in learning more.

 ### Hyperparameter Optimization